islajr/learn-java/roadmap/5-object-relational-mapping/learn-postgres.md

 If successful, 'DROP ROLE' is returned

 In order to properly interact with the database, it is necessary to install a front-end client (pgadmin)

+## Dealing with Databases

+**Creating a database:**

+This can probably be done in more ways than one.
+One of such ways being as follows:

+On a registered user, run the command `createdb myDatabaseName`.

+This immediately creates a database with the name, myDatabaseName.

+To access this database directly, `psql -d myDatabaseName` is used.